MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/commands/aggregation/$distinct.md

 [!INCLUDE[MongoDB (vCore)](~/reusable-content/ce-skilling/azure/includes/cosmos-db/includes/appliesto-mongodb-vcore.md)]

 The `distinct` command is used to find the unique values for a specified field across a single collection.
-This command is particularly useful when you need to identify the set of distinct values for a field without retrieving all the documents or when you need to perform operations like filtering or grouping based on unique values.
+This command is useful when you need to identify the set of distinct values for a field without retrieving all the documents or when you need to perform operations like filtering or grouping based on unique values.

 ## Syntax